Wounded by the Church

 But why are church wounds so devastating?

-Broken trust: When trust is broken, due to dishonesty or impropriety, this wounding assaults the core of our being.
+Broken trust: All healthy relationships are in some way dependent upon trust.
+When trust is broken, due to dishonesty or impropriety, this wounding assaults the core of our being.
 Because church leaders and believers claim to represent a God of love, church wounds are often the most damaging and lasting of these breaches of trust.

 Deeper vulnerability: Those who represent God are often given access to the deepest part of a person’s being: the spirit.
 When a breach or misrepresentation occurs at this level, people feel uncovered and unprotected.
 This type of wounding affects not just our perception of the individuals involved, but can skew our relationship with God Himself, since we are His human representatives (2 Corinthians 5:20).